venkat6080vdr/CollaberaAssessment/README.md

 npm install [it will donwlaod all dependencies ffrom package.json file because we are not added any **node_modules** in git] npx wdio. -> to execute tests

-**After successful execution run below commands to generate reports**
+**After successful execution run below commands to generate allure reports**

-allure generate --clean
-allure open
+allure generate --clean   //It will convert to HTML reports allure open                //It will open html reports in browser automatically